 So, you have followed the common steps to increase your chances of getting pregnant - sticking to a healthy weight, cutting down on alcohol, not smoking, and having regular sex.
 Now it’s time to get your grocery list at the ready to make sure your cupboards are full of healthy options to support your overall health during this exciting time!

-Remember, following a specific diet full of ‘fertility foods’ won’t magically improve your chances of getting pregnant, however, following a balanced diet can support your overall health; this includes your reproductive health.
+Remember, following a specific diet full of ‘fertility foods’ or a specific fertility diet won’t magically improve your chances of getting pregnant, however, following a balanced diet can support your overall health; this includes your reproductive health.

 Related article: How Can You Promote Healthy Fertility?